-This is a hypothetical example based on our experiences.
+This addiction case study is a hypothetical example based on our experiences.
 Our clients’ information is held in strict confidence as a condition of our agreements in every case.

 Diego is a 25-year-old international student living alone while attending undergraduate classes in Boston.
 He has a long history of poly-substance use disorder, relational trauma, and sexual compulsivity.
 During his first semester in Boston, he began using oxycontin recreationally and quickly became physically dependent.
 His use progressed to heroin, which he was smoking.
 Within a couple of months, Diego was regularly experiencing withdrawal symptoms if he went one day without using opioids.
 Diego still believed that he was not addicted, and he wanted to avoid inpatient treatment.
 Diego’s family hired an OPG therapeutic recovery coach to meet with him several times per week to administer drug tests and to help him understand his situation and his options.
 The OPG team provided the following services: